Groups with decidable word problem that do not embed in groups with decidable conjugacy problem: Introduction

 \section{Introduction}

-Two of the most central decision problems associated with finitely generated groups are word and conjugacy problems.
-One of the important questions about these problems is concerning about the relation between them.
-For example, if the conjugacy problem is decidable for a finitely generated group $G$, then the word problem is decidable as well.
-However, in general, the inverse is far from being true, \cite{miller-1, collins-wp-cp, miller, miasnikov-schupp, darbinyan-2}.

-If $G$ is a finitely generated group and $H\leq G$ is a subgroup of finite index, then the word problem in $G$ is decidable if and only if it is decidable for $H$.
-However, it is shown by Goryaga-Kirkinskii, \cite{gorjaga-kirk}, and independently by Collins-Miller, \cite{collins-miller}, that subgroups of index $2$ of some specific finitely generated groups have decidable (respectively, undecidable) conjugacy problem, while the groups themselves have undecidable (respectively, decidable) conjugacy problem.

-Another important type of questions about word and conjugacy problems in groups is the following: Is it true that every finitely generated group with decidable word problem (respectively, conjugacy problem) embeds in a finitely presented group with decidable word problem (respectively, conjugacy problem)?
-Both of these questions have positive answer.
-The answer for the word problem is obtained by Clapham in 1967, \cite{Clapham}, based on the classical embedding theorem of Higman (see \cite{lyndon-schupp}), while the analogous question for the conjugacy problem was a long-standing open problem until it got positive answer in 2004 by a work of Olshanskii and Sapir.
-See \cite{olsh-sapir-higman} and also \cite{sapir-olsh-- conjugacy}.

-In light of the aforementioned, a natural question about the connection of word and conjugacy problems in groups is the following question, asked by Donald Collins in the early 1970s. \begin{quote} Question 1.
-Can every torsion-free group with solvable word problem be embedded in a group with solvable conjugacy problem? \end{quote} This question appears in the 1976 edition of The Kourovka Notebook as Problem 5.21, \cite{kourovka}.
-Probably, the first source where this problem was posed in a written form is \cite{collins-problem-source-1}.
-For yet another source, see \cite{collins-problem-source-2}.\\
+In this article we construct torsion-free groups with decidable word problem that cannot be embedded in groups with decidable conjugacy problem, hence answering the following question first asked by Collins in the early 1970's. \begin{quote} Question 1.
+Can every torsion-free group with decidable word problem be embedded in a group with decidable conjugacy problem? \end{quote} Probably the first source where this question was posed in a written form is \cite{collins-problem-source-1}.
+This question also appears in the 1976 edition of The Kourovka Notebook as Problem 5.21, \cite{kourovka}.
+Other sources with this question include \cite{collins-problem-source-2, olsh-sapir-survey, sapir-olsh-- conjugacy}.\\